triciaward/fast-api-template/docs/tutorials/getting-started.md

 ### After Customization:
 1. Review the changes in `docs/TEMPLATE_CUSTOMIZATION.md`
 2. **Docker Container Naming**: The customization script adds `COMPOSE_PROJECT_NAME` to your `.env` file, ensuring each project gets unique container names and preventing conflicts when running multiple projects
-3. **VS Code Workspace**: If you're using VS Code and the directory was renamed, you'll need to reopen the project:
+3. **VS Code Workspace**: Follow the directory renaming instructions provided by the script:
-   - Close the current VS Code workspace
+   - Close VS Code completely
-   - Open the new directory: `File → Open Folder`
+   - Rename the directory using the provided commands
-   - Navigate to the renamed project directory
+   - Reopen the renamed directory in VS Code
-   - Or use the created workspace file: `.vscode/project.code-workspace`
+   - Or use the workspace file: `.vscode/project.code-workspace`
 4. Update your git remote to point to your new repository:
    ```bash
    git remote set-url origin <your-new-repo-url>